 - Control the perception during the hackathon

 - Keep the initiative after the hackathon

-This is no guarantee, there always is a chance that your manager just overrules you.
+This is no guaranteed formula, there always is a chance that your manager just overrules you.

 Step 1: Manage realistic expectations before the hackathon

 The very announcement of an upcoming hackathon should make you cautious.
 You should talk to managers and investigate what their expectations are.
 It's good to explain early on, before the hackathon, that you will be making throwaway code.